Ensembl/ensembl-hive/docs/advanced_usage/mpi.rst

          };
        }

-   The resource description is specific to our LSF environment, so adapt it to yours, but:
+   The Resource description is specific to our LSF environment, so adapt it to yours, but:

-   -  ``-q mpi-rh7`` is needed to tell LSF you will run a job in the MPI environment.
+   -  ``-q mpi-rh7`` is needed to tell LSF you will run a job (Worker) in the MPI environment.
 Note that some LSF installations will require you to use an additional ``-a`` option.
    -  ``same[model]`` is needed to ensure that the selected compute nodes